dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 press F8.
 Your macro goes into debug mode.

-The first line of code is highlighted and a small arrow appears in the Code window’s left margin (see Figure 22-6).
+The first line of code is highlighted and a small arrow appears in the Code window's left margin (see Figure 22-6).
 Press F8 again to execute the highlighted

 line of code and move to the next line.
 You can keep pressing F8 to watch each line